outscale/osc-bsu-csi-driver/docs/README.md

 - pre-installed k8s platform under outscale cloud with 3 masters and 2 workers on vm with `tinav2.c2r4p3` type
 - prepare the machine from which you will run deploy the osc bsu csi plugin
-- The bsu csi plugin needs AK/SK to interact with Outscale BSU API, so you can create an AK/SK using an eim user, for example, with a proper permission by attaching [a policy like]  (./example-eim-policy.json)
+- The bsu csi plugin needs AK/SK to interact with Outscale BSU API, so you can create an AK/SK using an eim user, for example, with a proper permission by attaching [a policy like](./example-eim-policy.json)

 ```
     # ENV VARS